DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_move.md

 ---
-sidebar_label: Put /move
+sidebar_label: PUT /move
-title: Put /move
+title: PUT /move
-description: You can learn about the Put /move route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the PUT /move route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Put /move
+# PUT /move

 ### Description

 @short: Moves a task to the specified position and returns an empty json object

 The route handles the PUT request made to the **'/move/{id}'** path.
 For more details about available operations, see the description of the **operation** property sent in the request body (see the **Payload** section below).

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">